Honda Finance 101 from Kuni Honda - Zone of Repair VulnerabilityZone of Vulnerability - Mechanical Protection

 Most car and truck manufacturers offer a 3 Year / 36,000 Mile Warranty or a 4 Year / 50,000 Mile Warranty at no additional charge with the vehicle.
 As a consumer, if you buy this vehicle used and it is still under the warranty period, then you are entitled to the balance of the manufacturer's warranty.

-In the diagram on the following page, let's assume that the vehicle you have purchased is 3 years old and has 30,000 miles on the odometer (the vehicle is out of warranty if it had an original manufacturer's warranty of 3 Years / 36,000 Miles because of time).
+In the diagram above, let's assume that the vehicle you have purchased is 3 years old and has 30,000 miles on the odometer (the vehicle is out of warranty if it had an original manufacturer's warranty of 3 Years / 36,000 Miles because of time).
 If you plan on keeping your vehicle for 7 years and you drive 10,000 miles per year, then your zone of vulnerability is for 10 years and 100,000 miles.
 You must add the 7 years you are going to keep the vehicle onto the 3 years of age.
 And, you must add the 70,000 miles you will put on the vehicle to the 30,000 already on the vehicle.

 Very much like a warranty, a Vehicle Extended Service Contract provides for repairs for a specific period of time and mileage.
 Manufacturer's warranties are "no charge" and are included in the price of a vehicle whereas Vehicle Extended Service Contracts are sold separately and have multiple levels of coverage.